Management - Graduate

 Registration and admission requirements

-Admission to the M.Sc. in Management Sciences – Management of Technology and Information Systems (1242), without GMAT\Quantitative Psychometric
+Admission to the M.Sc. in Management Sciences – Technology, Information and Artificial Intelligence (1242), without GMAT or GMAT Focus Edition\Quantitative Psychometric

-2. Holding a master’s degree from a recognized institution of higher education in Israel with a minimum grade point average (GPS) of 85 in engineering, the exact sciences (according to the departments of Tel Aviv University’s Faculty of Exact Sciences), life sciences (according to the departments of Tel Aviv University’s Faculty of Life Sciences), economics, management sciences, psychology, brain sciences, medical sciences or other discipline with substantial quantitative component.
+- Holding a master’s degree from a recognized institution of higher education in Israel with a minimum grade point average (GPS) of 85 in engineering, the exact sciences (according to the departments of Tel Aviv University’s Faculty of Exact Sciences), life sciences (according to the departments of Tel Aviv University’s Faculty of Life Sciences), economics, management sciences, medical sciences or other discipline with substantial quantitative component.

-3. Holding a bachelor’s degree from a recognized institution of higher education in Israel with a minimum grade point average (GPA) of 90 in engineering, exact sciences, economics, brain sciences and biotechnology.
+- Holding a bachelor’s degree from a recognized institution of higher education in Israel with a minimum grade point average (GPA) of 85 in engineering, exact sciences and biotechnology or with a minimum grade point average (GPA) of 90 in economics.

 Admission is subject to the committee approval and discretion.